---

 ## Storage management

-The first option is `SNAPSHOT_RETENTION_DAYS`.
-This setting allows a user to specify how many days historical snapshots should be retained for data recovery and time travel (see [Data Recovery](/concepts/data-recovery)).
-The recommended minimum is at least 1 day, such that you can recover your data if you accidentally drop or overwrite it.
-The max historical retention period you can set depends on your current plan (see below).
+`SNAPSHOT_RETENTION_DAYS` controls how many days historical snapshots are retained for data recovery and time travel (see [Data Recovery](/concepts/data-recovery)).
+The recommended minimum is at least 1 day, so you can recover your data if you accidentally drop or overwrite it.

 To see the historical retention and transient status of your databases, use the [`md_information_schema.databases`](/sql-reference/motherduck-sql-reference/md_information_schema/databases) view.